 A sample piano VST is recorded directly from an actual piano while a modeled piano VST is digitally produced through the use of algorithms that sound very similar to the piano.

 The sample piano VST is more commonly used since the authentic sound of say, a Steinway or a Rhodes, is much more appealing to a musician than a digitally crafted version.
+That said, Arturia's Piano V2 has convinced me that a modeled piano can sound amazing, and feel inspiring to play.
 However, the main advantage modeled piano VST has is it uses much less hard drive space while sounding almost as good in most cases.
 They are also much more customizable.

 Kontakt has become the industry-standard software sampler.
 Digital instruments are created by using its audio engine and modular architecture.
-Many DAWs create instruments within Kontakt’s framework, therefore a musician will need a version of Kontakt in order to use them.
+Many DAWs create instruments within Kontakt’s framework, therefore a musician will need a version of Kontakt in order to use the Native Instruments' pianos.
+Most of the others do not require Kontakt.

 Virtual Studio Technology allows musicians to use a wide array of digital instruments and effects within their projects.
 VST is embedded within DAW software as plug-ins.